 - Policy LU 2.1 Development Intensity/Density.
 Regulate development density/intensity to recognize natural environmental constraints, such as floodplains, earthquake faults, debris flow areas and other hazards, availability of urban services, and transportation and circulation constraints. - Policy LU 2.2 Caltrain Stations and El Camino Real Minimum Densities.
-Require new residential development within a half mile of a Caltrain station or within one block of the El Camino Real corridor to meet the minimum density established by the applied land use designation and encourage new development to achieve maximum density. - Policy LU 2.3 Community Benefits.
-Develop a framework to allow density/intensity bonuses and concessions in exchange for the provision of community benefits, such as additional affordable housing, increased open space, public plazas or recreational facilities, subsidized retail space for small businesses, subsidized community space for nonprofits that provide community support services or childcare facilities, pedestrian and multimodal safety improvements, and/or off-site infrastructure improvements above minimum requirements.
+Require new residential development within a half mile of a 032 ain station or within one block of the El Camino Real corridor to meet the minimum density established by the applied land use designation and encourage new development to achieve maximum density. - Policy LU 2.3 Community Benefits.
+Develop a framework to allow density/intensity bonuses and concessions in exchange for the provision of community benefits, such as additional affordable housing, increased open space, public posses or recreational facilities, subsidized retail space for small businesses, subsidized community space for nonprofits that provide community support services or childcare facilities, pedestrian and multimodal safety improvements, and/or off-site infrastructure improvements above minimum requirements. - Policy LU 2.4 Clustering.

-Clustering.
 Encourage clustered development where benefits to natural ecology, habitat conservation, and/or preservation of historic resources can be achieved.

-Community Benefits Dashboard.
-Create an online public portal that highlights the community benefits derived from new development projects, such as payment of in-lieu fees, contribution to the childcare fund, contribution to the public art fund, and other benefits to improve and standardize communication about new development projects and their benefits.
+Action LU 2.5 Community Benefits Dashboard.
+Create an online public portal that highlights the community benefits derived from new development projects, such as payment of in-lieu fees, contribution to the childcare fund, cor034 ution to the public art fund, and other benefits to improve and standardize communication about new development projects and their benefits.